+Maintenance

+Maintenance

-section explains why it is rtant to keep your vehicle well tained and how to follow basic tenance safety precautions. section also includes tenance schedules for normal ng and severe driving conditions, intenance record, and actions for simple maintenance by you may want to take care of self. a have the skills and tools to orm more complex maintenance on your vehicle, you may want rchase the service manual.
-See 237 for information on how to n a copy, or see your dealer.
-Maintenance Safety n a copy, or see your dealer.
-Checking the Battery 193 Vehicle Storage 194 0
+This section explains why it is important to keep your vehicle well maintained and how to follow basic maintenance safety precautions.

+This section also includes maintenance schedules for normal driving and severe driving conditions, a maintenance record, and instructions for simple maintenance tasks you may want to take care of yourself.

+If you have the skills and tools to perform more complex maintenance tasks on your vehicle, you may want to purchase the service manual.
+See page 237 for information on how to obtain a copy, or see your dealer.
-This s import mainta mainte

-This s mainte driving a main instru tasks yourse
+Maintenance Safety 162

+Maintenance Schedule

+Maintenance Record

+Fluid Locations

+Adding Engine Oil

+Changing the Oil and Filter

+Engine Coolant

+Windshield Washers

+Automatic Transmission Fluid

+Manual Transsmission Fluid

+Brake and Clutch Fluid

+Power Steering Fluid

+Cleaning the Body Panels

+Lights 179

+Cleaning the Seat Belts

+Dust and Pollen Filter

+Wiper Blades

+Tires

+Checking the Battery

+Vehicle Storage

+TOTAL DIOLUGIC 1 07

+Maintenance Safety

-If you perfor tasks of to pure page 2 obtain All service items not detailed in this section should be performed by a certified technician or other qualified mechanic.
+All service items not detailed in this section should be performed by a certified technician or other qualified mechanic.